 To be fair to consumers, who has time to read and make sense of the privacy policies of all the companies we do business with?
 We just hope and expect that businesses do the right thing and keep us informed as things change.

 Therefore any business monopoly leads to lesser “data protection as a service”.

 To sum it all up, privacy has greatly diminished due to the emergence of new technologies, such as cookies, canvas fingerprinting, and use of mobile apps.
 Other factors contributing to the death of privacy are Internet users’ irresponsible attitudes when it comes to making good choices online.
 Frequent data breach cases, and companies’ willingness to profit from data sharing further diminish our collective privacy.
 Taking all this into consideration, modern Internet users should not regard privacy as the guaranteed and protected right.

 The emergence of IoT and smart devices will make privacy matters even worse as these devices are programmed to collect, store, and share data unless consumers are educated about their rights, device capabilities and features, and, how to improve their digital privacy.

-Also, enforcement of privacy regulations like GDPR and CCPA by government authorities is important if we want to save privacy from completely being destroyed if we assume that we still have a slight opportunity.
+Also, enforcement of privacy regulations like GDPR by government authorities is important if we want to save privacy from completely being destroyed if we assume that we still have a slight opportunity.
 A strict regulatory oversight will align user expectations and lack of knowledge around privacy with a corporate governance and improved ethical business practices which look after customers and their best interests.